-From R500 per person *Incl.
+From R1200 per unit *Incl.
 BreakfastCheck Availability & Book Online

 Le Bonheur is located in the unique and charming village of McGregor in the Western Cape Winelands and a mere 2 hour drive from Cape Town.
 The guesthouse is within walking distance of the quaint coffee shops, restaurants and arts & craft venues that McGregor is renowned for.

 Le Bonheur offers 2 elegant owner-managed guest Suites for couples looking for a romantic getaway in the beautiful succulent Karoo in the “village that time forgot”.
 Both suites are very well-insulated keeping them cool in summer and warm in winder.

 Rates include a light continental breakfast that can be served as a breakfast basket in your suite or in the main dining area; however many prefer waking at their leisure and taking a stroll down to the village or walking in the krans before enjoying breakfast in the village.

 Moonglow Suite has a luxurious queen-size brass bed which is fitted with percale linen and an electric blanket in winter.
 The modern en-suite bathroom has both bath and shower, fluffy towels on heated towel rails – perfect for candle lit relaxation.
 Moonglow has a private entrance and private patio that overlooks the main garden of Le Bonheur.

 The suite has simple and elegant décor and provides guests with luxury and comfort.
 A hospitality tray is also provided.
 This Suite is wheelchair-friendly as there is a level path from the car to the spacious Suite that allows for maneuvering in the room and en-suite bathroom.